A century of history of the Antelme-Bérenguier house in Roquebrune on Argens

-Located at the corner of Grand'Rue and Avenue Général de Gaulle in Roquebrune sur Argens.
-It was a two-storey house on a ground floor [1]with an attached shed and hayloft.
-It stood on the corner of the Grand'Rue and Avenue Palayson (or Villepey) (now Avenue Gal de Gaulle).
-Its purchasers were Louis and Eugénie Antelme, the parents of my paternal grandmother Jeanne Bérenguier (1908-1992).
-Louis (1884-1940), originally from the Haut-Var village of Trigance, was a blacksmith and Eugénie (1886-1983) (née Clavel in Roquebrune) was a dressmaker.
+Located on the corner of the Grand Rue and Avenue Général de Gaulle in Roquebrune on Argens.
+It was a house « high of two floors on ground floor[1] with shed surmounted by an adjoining hay attic. » This set made the corner of the Grand Rue and the Avenue Palayson (or Villepey) (present-day Avenue Gal de Gaulle).
+His buyers were Louis and Eugénie Antelme, the parents of my paternal grandmother Jeanne Bérenguier (1908-1992).
+Louis (1884-1940), originally from the village of Trigance in the Haut-Var, was a seamstress and Eugénie (1886-1983) (née Clavel in Roquebrune) was a seamstress.

-The store, with Eugénie (on the threshold), Jeanne in front of the window and an unidentified woman - Photo Nadine Berenguier
+The store, with Eugénie (on the threshold), Jeanne in front of the window and an unidentified woman.- Photo Nadine Berenguier

 Photo Nadine Berenguier